nikitavoloboev/data/productivity/flow/rules.md

 - Make many experiments and share them.
 - Add credits to repos and acknowledge work of people I am using at end of repos (`Credits`).
 - Use relative links instead of hard wired links.
 For example in GitHub you can use `../../issues/` to reference issues of current repo from readme.
-- Lowercase readme file.
-There is no need for it to be uppercased.

-## GitHub readme
+## GitHub README
 - Use HTML for rendering images if I need control on their size and position.
 - Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links).
 Don't repeat what is said in the quote in the description underneath the quote.
-- If the readme is long enough, add a `Contents` table.
+- If the README is long enough, add a `Contents` reference table.
+Can omit `Contents` heading.
 - Don't add anything that is not needed and focus on the content.
 - Add a way to visually show the workflow/library in action where appropriate.
-- Don't link to Imgur images as links, render them in the GitHub readme itself.
+- Don't link to Imgur images as links, render them in the GitHub README itself.
 - In screenshots of Alfred prompts and other prompts, show the cursor.
 - Add `Related` section to most repos linking to similar projects either of my own or of other.
 Not all projects need this.
 - Don't add Thank You clause in `idea` stage projects.
-- If the project has many ways to contribute, create a `contributing.md` file and link to it.

 ## Alfred
 - Keyword triggers should be one string (no spaces).
 Try to make keyword be semantically appropriate to workflow and easy to memorise and type.